 Defending against cyber threats pose difficult questions such as:

 Who are responsible for protecting vital but privately owned infrastructure and information?

 How does one detect and counter attempts at cyber sabotage or espionage?
 Is it a government responsibility to counter "fake news" spreading on Facebook or Twitter?
 If so, how?

 Given that in the cyber domain it can be difficult to find effective countermeasures ("denial") and even harder to determine who has carried out an attack ("attribution") – should the Nordic-Baltic states consider developing offensive cyber capabilities to "punish" cyber-aggressors?

-The conference assembles international experts on cyber security to discuss how small states in Northern Europe, such as Norway and the Baltic countries, can effectively defend themselves against contemporary cyber threats.
+The conference assembled international experts on cyber security and discussed how small states in Northern Europe, such as Norway and the Baltic countries, can effectively defend themselves against contemporary cyber threats.

 - Welcoming remarks by Professor

 Katarzyna Zysk, Head of Research, IFS

 Håkon Lunde Saxi, Head of the Defence Planning Research Programme, IFS